meikesara/MadLibs/README.md

 Extra's:
 - The filled-in words in the final screen are bold
 - In the third screen (screenshot 3 and 6) the type of word that needs to be filled in is always lowercase.
-- And the app does not allow the user to parse empty strings into the story
+- And the app does not allow the user to parse empty strings into the story, the user will be notified by a 'Toast' message that the form needs to be filled in.

 Portrait screenshots of the app: